unclekhalifa/unclekhalifa/README.md

 # Hello Stranger 👀
 Welcome to my GitHub!
-You're probably either here to inspect my code or you're just browsing people's GitHub accounts.
-Weirdo 🙂‍↔️
+You're probably here to inspect my code or browse people's GitHub accounts.
+Weirdo 😆

 ## Coding Personality
 - Ship first, refine code later
-- A PR without tests is analagous to a scientist putting forth a theory without an experiment
+- A PR without tests is analogous to a scientist putting forth a theory without an experiment
 - There's no such thing as clean code.
 There is however objectively terrible cod

 ## Skills & Technologies